Daaga: Capture

 In mid-1836, Daaga led an expedition into Yorubaland and captured several prisoners.
 He and his guards transported the prisoners to one of the slave ports to be sold to Portuguese slave merchants, but were instead lured aboard the ship and taken captive, a not uncommon fate for African slave traders.

-Daaga was one of 480 Africans aboard the Portuguese-registered brigantine Phoenix when it was captured by the British frigate HMS Vestal on 28 September 1836.
+Daaga was one of 480 Africans aboard the Portuguese-registered brigantine Phoenix when it was captured by the Royal Navy frigate on 28 September 1836.
 Phoenix was bound for Spanish Cuba and its owner and captain Jose Antonio Barboza likely intended to offload the Africans as slaves in Havana, having made several previous trips between Africa and Cuba.
 He had registered Phoenix on the Portuguese island of Principe but had previously sailed under the Spanish flag.
 Vestal was part of the West Africa Squadron, established by the British government to suppress the Atlantic slave trade after the passage of the Slave Trade Act 1807.

 Daaga and the other Africans aboard Phoenix were offloaded at Grenada in the British Windward Islands.
 They arrived during the ongoing emancipation of the British West Indies, where slaves had been notionally freed by the Slavery Abolition Act 1833 but until 1838 continued to work as forced labourers under the "apprenticeship" system.
 Under the terms of the Anglo-Portuguese treaty on slavery, Phoenix and the captured Africans were supposed to be returned to Africa to be assessed by the Mixed Commission Court in the British colony of Sierra Leone.
 However, William Jones, the captain of Vestal, chose to offload them in Grenada "to avoid subjecting them to the miseries which a second passage across the Atlantic in a crowded slave hold would have entailed upon them".